Our office will be closed for the Holidays from Thursday December 25th – Friday January 2nd

 • Muscle atrophy over time

 Because of the slow onset, dogs are often walking with early signs for months before a diagnosis is made.
+These symptoms often begin gradually and worsen over time.

 Need help?